Update 23 March 2022: Congratulations to Ash Barty on her decision to retire! What a sensible person!

-This is one of my most matter of fact “matter of fact” poems, and might be a thought of as a celebration both of Barty’s victory (in March 2019) and of this form of poetry.
+Now from 27 March 2019, when this poem was written: This is one of my most matter of fact “matter of fact” poems, and might be a thought of as a celebration both of Barty’s victory (in March 2019) and of this form of poetry.
 A few links to more poems of this type may be found below, along with updates regarding subsequent Barty triumphs.
 In addition, in January 2020, in the midst of the Australian Open, I prepared Spanish and French versions of the original prose poem.
+Renewed congratulations to Ms. Barty after her winning the Australian Open in 2022.

 A poem about Ashleigh Barty written the day after she finally defeated Petra Kvitová